Hyperfoil/qDup/README.md

 ### Available commands
 * `abort: <message>`
-Abort the current run and log the message
+Abort the current run and log the message.
+Aborted runs will still downlaod any files from `queue-download` and will still run cleanup scripts
 * `code: <className>`
 create an instance of `className` which implements `Code` using the default constructor and execute the `run(...)` method.